 Remember that these values need to be formatted as dates.

-If I temporarily change to the General number format, you can see date values in Excel are actually large serial numbers.
+If I temporarily apply the General number format, you can see that date values in Excel are actually large serial numbers.

 I can also change the number of dates that are created.

 Now if I add more dates, I'll need to take care to format the new values as dates.